Backward-curved centrifugal fan impeller on the Jitamitra shop floor

 We size the wheel where its curve crosses your system — then prove it on the rig.

 No catalogue fan forced onto your spec.
-Your operating point is engineered onto the stable, best-efficiency region of the selected BC wheel — well clear of stall — then verified on the 200 HP VFD test rig to the AMCA 210 / ISO 5801 method before dispatch.
+Your operating point is engineered onto the stable, best-efficiency region of the selected BC wheel — well clear of stall — then verified on the 200 HP VFD test rig to the IS 4894 / ISO 5801 / AMCA 210 method before dispatch.

 Fig. 2Representative backward-curved characteristic — fan static pressure, the non-overloading power curve and static efficiency vs. flow, with the duty point engineered onto the best-efficiency region.
 Illustrative; every fan is sized to its own duty.